 The latest depth of 240.9cm is a new peak for the current season and maintains last week's rank as the deepest natural snow base in 17 years.

 The current depth is also the highest value to be recorded at Spencers Creek this late in the season for 21 years.

 © Weatherzone 2017

 Mm, I assume Perisher will be quoting the new figure tomorrow?
 Even though it's a still cop out.

 NSW: The only ski areas in the world I'm aware of that can't measure their own snow.

 They can, they do, when they report new snow, and see how contentious even that is, "OMG Perisher reported 10cm, but I was driving past Friday Flat the next day I could clearly see it was not even 9.1cm, those freaking liars!!!!!"

 Having an independent, sort of scientific source like SnowyHydro is a godsend to them, nobody in the world has that, Carlottes', Thredbo and Perisher use the Spencer Creek Reading not because of some commercial conspiracy but because it removes a major source of aggravation to them.
 You may not remember but they have only used Spencers Creek as their official depth for about a decade, and they rightly call it the the Spencers Creek depth not the Perisher depth.
 It was decades of bullshit before that, so I think it was a genius move, and there is no way they'll go back to the old days.

 In the end all you need to now is if the snow depth is ~50cm, ~100cm or ~150cm+ to gauge pretty accurately what sort of coverage you're going to get across the mountain.

-Absolutely - they would love having someone else take the measurements and then they can easily blame them for inaccurate depth recordings.
+Did you miss snow reporting in the 1980's?Absolutely - they would love having someone else take the measurements and then they can easily blame them for inaccurate depth recordings.